Jonathan Kreiss-Tomkins: Legislation

 House Bill 216, sponsored by Kreiss-Tomkins, was signed into law on October 23, 2014, making each of the twenty Native languages in Alaska an official language of the state.
-The act, which was passed by large bipartisan majorities in both chambers, adds Inupiaq, Siberian Yupik, Central Alaskan Yup'ik, Alutiiq, Unangax, Dena'ina, Deg Xinag, Holikachuk, Koyukon, Upper Kuskokwim, Gwich'in, Tanana, Upper Tanana, Tanacross, Hän, Ahtna, Eyak, Tlingit, Haida, and Tsimshian languages as official languages of the state.
+The act, which was passed by large bipartisan majorities in both chambers, adds Inupiaq, Siberian Yupik, Central Alaskan Yup'ik, Alutiiq, Unangax, Dena'ina, Deg Xinag, Holikachuk, Koyukon, Upper Kuskokwim, Gwich'in, Tanana, Upper Tanana, Tanacross, Hän, Ahtna, Eyak, Tlingit, Haida, and Tsimshian as official languages of the state.

 Political campaigns

 2012 election

 Kreiss-Tomkins and Terry Gardiner during a panel discussion at the University of Alaska Fairbanks in March 2013.
-Kreiss-Tomkins was the youngest incumbent member of the Alaska Legislature at the time and Gardiner is the body's youngest-ever member.
-This commonality drew comparisons between the two before he took office.

 Due to the 2010 census redistricting, Bill Thomas, a state representative since 2004, was redrawn into a slightly altered district.
 Kreiss-Tomkins's hometown of Sitka fell into the 34th district, and no other candidates from the Democratic party filed to run in the primary, so he decided to run for the seat.
 Kreiss-Tomkins dropped out of Yale University after three years to run.

 The race was very close, and Kreiss-Tomkins won with 50.12% of the vote.
-After a recount that decreased his margin of victory from 34 votes to 32, the vote was finalized on December 3, 2012, almost a month after election day.
+After a recount that decreased his margin of victory from 34 votes to 32, the race was called on December 3.

 2014 election

-Kreiss-Tomkins, campaigning for reelection in October 2014, greets a spectator while walking down Lincoln Street in downtown Sitka during the Alaska Day Parade.
+Kreiss-Tomkins, campaigning for reelection in October 2014 during the Alaska Day Parade.

-In the 2014 midterm elections, Kreiss-Tomkins was reelected with 60% of the vote (3393 votes to 2288).
+In the 2014 midterm elections, Kreiss-Tomkins was reelected with 60% of the vote (3,393 votes to 2,288).
 His opponent was Petersburg Republican Steven Samuelson, who had lost twice before to Peggy Wilson of Wrangell in primaries.
-Kreiss-Tomkins was elected in a slightly altered district (renumbered as House District 35) that now included Petersburg and the northern end of Prince of Wales Island, but no longer covered Haines and Metlakatla.
+Kreiss-Tomkins was elected in a slightly altered district (renumbered House District 35) that now included Petersburg and the northern end of Prince of Wales Island but no longer covered Haines or Metlakatla.

-Media coverage

-After Kreiss-Tomkins's victory in 2012, The Nation wrote an article about him titled "Alaska's Lesson for the Left" and he later featured in Politico's "How to Turn a Red State Purple".

-Following the 2014 legislative session, during which Kreiss-Tomkins sponsored a successful bill that made Alaska's Native languages official, The Washington Post named him one of its "40 Under 40" of American politicians.
+2026 gubernatorial campaign

+On February 4, 2026, Kreiss-Tomkins announced his candidacy for governor of Alaska in 2026.

+Kreiss-Tomkins spent the most money of any candidate during the primary campaign and reported the largest number of individual Alaskan contributors, but raised most of his money from donors outside Alaska, including employees of Anthropic and others tied to the artificial intelligence industry.

+Kreiss-Tomkins placed first in the nonpartisan primary with 22.5% of the vote, ahead of fellow Democrat Tom Begich with 20.8%.
+Begich subsequently withdrew from the election and endorsed Kreiss-Tomkins.